 Point of question: For Credit Suisse, innovation is crucial to the success of the bank and its products and services.
 You must be able to show that you’re creative and innovative, and would bring something special to the team if you were hired.

-How to approach: Reflect on your academic, work experience and extracurricular activities, and find an example of when your idea was adopted and implemented.
+How to approach: Reflect on your academic experience, work experience and extracurricular activities, and find an example of when your idea was adopted and implemented.
 Think about how you came up with the idea, how you introduced it to the team, and the outcome.
 What about if you don’t have an example from university, college or work?
 Bear in mind that the group you exemplify doesn’t have to be formal.
 You could consider a group you formed for a particular purpose using social media such as Facebook, Twitter, LinkedIn or MeetUp.

 Potential follow-up question: How was your idea implemented and was it successful?

 Credit Suisse example interview question: What's the hardest job you've had and why?

 Point of question: A job can be hard for many different reasons: motivation, a steep learning curve, poor team morale, any number of reasons...
 However, you must be able to demonstrate that you can deal with adversity.

 How to approach: Once you’ve chosen the job you’d like to discuss, explain its challenges and emphasise how you might overcome the problems instead of focusing too heavily on the difficulties.
 Credit Suisse is looking for someone who can take challenges in their stride, and not someone who would slate a former employer.
 Use our ‘Have you ever had a bad experience with an employer?’ article for inspiration.